 Evolution of Category Cables: Cat5e vs. Cat6

 Most of us have grown accustomed to always-on access to the internet.
 But, as you know, there’s a hardware infrastructure in place that keeps all of that data flowing.
 One of the essential components is cables — something you probably don’t think much about until you’re upgrading your network or renovating your office.
 Let’s explore the evolution of category cables like Cat5e and Cat6 to understand how modern networking is made possible.

 Cat Cable Basics

-Category cables, also known as Ethernet cables, play an important role in any connected ecosystem.
-Ethernet cables are those twisted pair wires used for Ethernet networking.
+Category cables, also known as Ethernet Cat cables, play an important role in any connected ecosystem.
+Ethernet category cables are those twisted pair wires used for Ethernet networking.
 Most users will use twisted pair cables with four pairs that are blue, green, orange and brown.
 But bigger Ethernet cables are also available, up to 100 pairs for backbone operations.

 The Pros and Cons of Each Cable